KnuxV/advanced_programming_python/lessons/01-shell-intro.md

 ## System Package Management

-Package managers are like app stores for your command line - they install, update, and manage software at the system level.
+Package managers are like app stores for your command line.
+They install, update, and manage software at the system level.
 These are for installing programs like Python, Git, databases, etc.

 ### Linux (Ubuntu/Debian) - APT